ctrl-alt-del/devenv/README.md

 Once Sublime is successfully installed, you can use it to open a single file by running:
 `subl <FILE_PATH>`, or open all files of the current directory by running `subl .`

-If you prefer to install Sublime manually, you can follow the instruction for [Fedora](#sublime-on-fedora)
+If you prefer to install Sublime manually, you can follow the instruction for [Fedora](#sublime-on-fedora) instead.
 [BACK TO TOP](#table-of-contents)

 ### Sublime on Fedora
-You can install Sublime manually by copy and paste the following script into terminal:
+Please make sure you have root permission and then you can install Sublime manually by copy and paste the following script into terminal:

 For 64-bit System:
 ```sh